edgarefigueroa/java-capstone/README.md

 https://github.com/edgarefigueroa/java-capstone
 ```
 2. In scr>main>resources create application.properties file is where all the configuration takes place for configuring a Spring Boot Application.
-We need to set a few properties here to connect to our external datasource, be sure to replace the Heroku Credentials with the actual credentials for your heroku project:
+We need to set a few properties here to connect to external datasource, be sure to replace the Heroku Credentials with your own credentials for your heroku new app:

 ```